spokestack/spokestack.io/content/docs/Android/turnkey-configuration.md

 ### Speech pipeline

 The [speech pipeline](speech-pipeline) is the first piece of the puzzle in any voice interaction and is responsible for capturing user audio and translating it into text.
-Configuring it entails choices about whether or not to use a wakeword to activate ASR, what kind of preprocessing to perform on audio before sending it to ASR, and which ASR service to use.
+Configuring it entails choices about whether or not to use a wake word to activate ASR, what kind of preprocessing to perform on audio before sending it to ASR, and which ASR service to use.
 These choices can all be made individually or through the use of configuration profiles, as mentioned in the pipeline guide linked above.

 By default, the `Spokestack` class uses the `TFWakewordAndroidASR` profile, which expects paths to [TensorFlow Lite](https://www.tensorflow.org/lite) model files to be added to the builder: